Catharina Choi Nunes: Miss Earth 2013

 Catharina replaced Kim Hyo-hee to be the Miss Earth Korea 2013 titleholder.
 She then flew to the Philippines to compete where she was hailed as Miss Earth 2013 - Fire.
 Catharina becomes the first Korean to get an elemental title and Asian delegate to snatch the Miss Earth - Fire title.

 As a Miss Earth delegate, an environmental advocacy is a must.
 Based from Miss Earth's website, Catharina's platform for the environment is the cleanup of plastic wastes in the ocean.
 She explained that because of these wastes, not only the marine animals are being affected by plastics but also because of its "microplastics that are blocking the sun from reaching the planktons and algae, hurting the whole marine food web."

 During the entire preliminary activities of Miss Earth, Catharina was able to get a silver medal for the "I Love My Planet Schools Campaign".

 During the coronation night of Miss Earth 2013, Catharina emerged as the Miss Earth - Fire or equivalent to third runner up.
 Miss Earth 2013 was won by Alyz Henrich of Venezuela.

 Miss World Brazil 2015

 Catharina joined the Miss World Brazil pageant in 2015.
 She was proclaimed as the first runner up.
 However, the original winner was revealed to be married to a Belgian national.
 Catharina took over the place and became the new Miss World Brazil 2015.

-Miss World Brazil 2022
+Miss World 2015

 She represented Brazil at the Miss World 2015 pageant.
 At the Miss World, she placed in Top 20 and won the Queen of America's title.